thomasgtaylor/how.wtf/how.wtf/content/blog/using-virtualenv-with-python-3.md

 # How do I create a new virtualenv environment?

-Simply navigate to the project directory and use the `virtualenv` cli command and with a name for the environment (`venv` in this case):
+Simply navigate to the project directory and use the `virtualenv` cli command with a name for the environment (`venv` in this case):

 ```bash
 $ cd ~/projects/myproject